 Or you could use another potted plant (real or artificial) and set on a table to serve as the Christmas tree.
 Have the kids make mini decorations for the “tree.”

-This year we didn’t want to trek up to the mountains on the day after Thanksgiving with our brand new baby, so our older kids hiked around our property and decided on a manzanita tree.
+In 2019 we didn’t want to trek up to the mountains on the day after Thanksgiving with our brand new baby, so our older kids hiked around our property and decided on a manzanita tree.
 This is our first year with such a non-traditional tree, but so far we really like it!

 How have you managed to decorate for Christmas without breaking the bank?
 Please share your tips in the comments so we can all get some fresh ideas!